Parental Communications, Concerns and Compliments

 |School trip queries||Relevant Head of Department/Trip Leader|

-Whole School Pastoral or Staff Issues – Mrs W Jackson, Associate to the Principal
+Whole School Pastoral Lead and Teaching & Learning – Mrs D Frost, Associate Principal

-Curriculum & Data – Dr S Parrott, Vice Principal
+Overall Staff Lead and Curriculum & Data – Dr S Parrott, Associate Principal

 How we deal with your concerns